-10.16.1 Competitor's Licences
+10.18.1 Competitor's Licences

-- a) riders competing abroad must hold a current Competitor's Licence - b) application for a Competitor's Licence must be made by the rider direct to the EA National Office, accompanied by the relevant fee - c) a Competitor's Licence is only issued for one year at a time
+- a) riders competing abroad must hold a current Competitor's Licence - b) application for a Competitor's Licence must be made by the rider direct to the EA National Office, accompanied by the relevant fee - c) a Competitor's Licence is only issued for one year at a time a) to gain support from EA in requesting entries for competitions at CDIs overseas, combinations are required to produce proof of gaining a minimum of 63% in at least two competitions (at the level you wish to enter) in national Official Competitive competitions (in Australia or overseas) within the 12 months prior to the closing date of entries

-10.16.2 Qualification for CDIs Overseas
+10.18.2 Qualification for CDIs Overseas

-- a) to gain support from EA in requesting entries for competitions at CDIs overseas, combinations are required to produce proof of gaining a minimum of 63% in at least two competitions (at the level you wish to enter) in national Official Competitive competitions (in Australia or overseas) within the 12 months prior to the closing date of entries - b) the German Short Grand Prix Test (S10) is acceptable as a qualification for the above process. - c) to gain endorsement for CDI5\ events, combinations are required to produce proof of gaining at least 66% (in the Grand Prix) at two CDI competitions - d) for U25, Young Riders, Juniors or Ponies to gain support from EA to compete at CDIs overseas combinations are required to produce proof of recently gaining at least 60% or better in two national competitions (in Australia or overseas) at the level they wish to compete in at the CDI - e) In exceptional circumstances the Selectors have discretion to waive the above.
+- b) the German Short Grand Prix Test (S10) is acceptable as a qualification for the above process. - c) to gain endorsement for CDI5 events, combinations are required to produce proof of gaining at least 66% (in the Grand Prix) at two CDI competitions - d) for U25, Young Riders, Juniors or Ponies to gain support from EA to compete at CDIs overseas combinations are required to produce proof of recently gaining at least 60% or better in two national competitions (in Australia or overseas) at the level they wish to compete in at the CDI - e) In exceptional circumstances the Selectors have discretion to waive the above.
 Any such decisions being considered are to be discussed with the Chair of the EADC - f) CDIO team standards: - EADC encourages participation in Nations Cup events at CDIOs.
-However, the performances need to be of an acceptable standard as follows: - > GP: 66% at a CDI in previous 12 months - > Small Tour: 65% in a CDI in previous 12 months (applies to Wellington Florida CDIO)
+However, the performances need to be of an acceptable standard as follows: - ➢ GP: 66% at a CDI in previous 12 months - Small Tour: 65% in a CDI in previous 12 months (applies to Wellington Florida CDIO)

-10.16.3 Qualification for CDIs in Australia
+10.18.3 Qualification for CDIs in Australia

-- a) to be eligible for CDI/CDIW competitions in Australia combinations are required to produce proof of gaining a minimum of 63% in at least two competitions (at the level you wish to enter) in national Official Competitive competitions (in Australia or overseas) within the 12 months prior to the closing date of entries - b) CDI-U25 competitions combinations are required to produce proof of gaining 60% in two Intermediate A or Intermediate B or Intermediate II or Grand Prix tests in national Official Competitive competitions within the 12 months prior to the closing date of entries - c) CDI-Y, CDI-J and CDI-P combinations are required to produce proof of gaining 60% at level in national Official Competitive competitions within the 12 months prior to close of entries (see 4.8.3 for levels) - d) in exceptional circumstances the Selectors have discretion to waive the above.
+- a) to be eligible for CDI/CDIW competitions in Australia combinations are required to produce proof of gaining a minimum of 63% in at least two competitions (at the level you wish to enter) in national Official Competitive competitions (in Australia or overseas) within the 12 months prior to the closing date of entries - b) CDI-U25 competitions combinations are required to produce proof of gaining 60% in two Intermediate A or Intermediate B or Intermediate II or Grand Prix tests in national Official Competitive competitions within the 12 months prior to the closing date of entries - c) CDI-Y, CDI-J and CDI-P combinations are required to produce proof of gaining 60% at level in national Official Competitive competitions within the12 months prior to close of entries (see 4.8.3 for levels) - d) in exceptional circumstances the Selectors have discretion to waive the above.
 Any such decision being considered are to be discussed with the Chair of the EADC